julzaza/wildwitchherbs/_posts/2025-07-07-full-moon-rituals-herbs.md

 Charge with candlelight and moonlight overnight.
 Store on your altar or bury at the waning moon to seal a spell.

+Learn how to [Make Moon Water](/moon-water-magic/) even when the moon is not full and what to use it for.

 ---

 ## Sacred Herbs for Full Moon Rituals